 “Once one can construct all the returns based on e-invoices, the need for invoice matching goes away, and yet have a foolproof return filing system.
 So, that is a huge advantage.
 E-invoice will (eventually) become universal,” Vivek Johri said.

 “Increasing portals will provide adequate IT infrastructure and an ecosystem to ensure uninterrupted invoice registration services to businesses.
 It also provides taxpayers an option to choose between the services of different portals.
 In addition, it helps the GST accounting system to balance the load in case anyone IRP portal faces any challenge due to a long queue,” the business daily quoted another official as saying.

 The lowering of the threshold for e-invoicing would also significantly expand the number of GST registrants as the number of entities in the bracket of Rs 5 crore to Rs 20 crore would be very high, said MS Mani, Partner, Deloitte India.
 “This would help expand the base of taxpayers, which is one of the stated objectives of GST,” Mani added.

 Get ready with solutions for your GST E-invoicing

-You don’t need to worry about complex government portals for GST E-invoicing as Munim is here for you.
-With Munim, you can get your invoices for your business easily within a fraction of a minute without any hassle.
-Munim’s GST reports will give you regular updates on your GST compliance status so that you can be sure that you are always in Tax compliance with the latest regulations.
+You don’t need to worry about complex government portals for GST E-invoicing software as Munim is here for you.
+With Munim, you can get your invoices for your business quickly within a fraction of a minute without any hassle.
+Munim’s GST reports will give you regular updates on your GST compliance status to ensure that you are always in Tax compliance with the latest regulations.

-If you need any solutions related to GST, invoicing or anything related to accounting then you can contact Munim at any time.
+If you need any solutions related to GST, invoicing, or anything related to accounting, you can contact Munim anytime.